thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 Good to know:
-- For the best experience, please use the right click to open workflow links into a tab or into a new window.
+- For the best experience, please open workflow links into a tab or into a new window (right click).
-- Diagnostic data collection is done with both Kyma CLI and Terraform providers, namely:
+- Diagnostic data collection is done with both Kyma CLI and several Terraform providers, namely:
   * SAP BTP TF provider
   * kubernetes provider
   * kubectl provider